SD Card image (1Play ready)

 - One Official Raspberry Pi Power supply, depending on the Pi model, there is a different connector.

-- Download the latest Raspberry PI image from above and write it to SDCard using Win32DiskImager on your Windows PC.
+- Download the latest Raspberry PI image from above and write it to SDCard using Raspberry Pi Imager or Win32DiskImager on your PC.
 The image is zipped so you need to extract it and will result in a file named Vxx.img, where xx is the version number.

 - Plug the SDCard into Raspberry PI

-- Plug in the ethernet cable or use the Wifi Hotspot from any smartsphone, at the end of this guide you will find more info about the Recovery Hotspot.
+- Plug in the ethernet cable or use the Wifi Hotspot from any smartphone, after login in our Dashboard you will find more info about the Recovery Hotspot.

 - Connect HDMI cable to the TV